awsdocs/amazon-rds-on-vmware-user-guide/doc_source/getting-started-with-rds-on-vmware.pre-onboarding.md

    1. Meet the requirements for the vCenter server credentials\.

       Amazon RDS on VMware requires a set of vCenter server credentials \(a single sign\-on user name and password\) to use during the onboarding process\.
 This user creates four new SSO users scoped to the cluster\.
 The user also creates the resources to be used by the Amazon RDS on VMware management virtual machines and DB instances\.
 We recommend creating a new user with admin privileges to use during onboarding and removing the user after onboarding is complete\.
-Use an appropriate single sign\-on \(SSO\) domain\.
+Use a local single sign\-on \(SSO\) domain\.
+Active Directory domains aren't currently supported\.

       Add the new user to the following groups:
       + ADMINISTRATORS